Taxes and shipping calculated at checkout

-Born in 1945, Kent Ullberg is a native of Sweden.
-He studied at the Swedish Konstfack School of Art in Stockholm and in Germany, the Netherlands, and France.
-He lived for seven years in Botswana, Africa, where he was curator for four years at the Botswana National Museum and Art Gallery before moving to America.
-He lives in Corpus Christi, Texas, and maintains a studio in Loveland, Colorado.
+A native of Sweden, Kent Ullberg is recognized as one of world’s foremost wildlife sculptors.
+He studied at the Swedish University College of Art in Stockholm and worked at museums in Germany, the Netherlands, France, Africa, and Denver, Colorado.
+Ullberg lived in Botswana, Africa, for seven years, during which he was curator at the Botswana National Museum and Art Gallery for 4 years.
+He has made his home permanently in the United States and now lives on Padre Island, Corpus Christi, Texas.
+He also maintains a studio in Loveland, Colorado.

-Kent Ullberg is represented by Broadmoor Galleries, Colorado Springs, Colorado; Corpus Christi Art Connection, Corpus Christi, Texas; Galleri Fahlnaes, Gothenburg, Sweden; Helena Fox Fine Art, Charleston, South Carolina; Wiford Gallery, Santa Fe, New Mexico; and Wind Way Gallery, Rockport, Texas.
+Kent Ullberg is represented by the Broadmoor Galleries, Colorado Springs, Colorado; Corpus Christi Art Connection, Corpus Christi, Texas; Helena Fox Fine Art, Charleston, South Carolina; Pitzer’s Fine Arts, Wimberley, Texas; and Wind Way Gallery, Rockport, Texas.